AlphaPow is a natural supplement that’s marketed

-So on that front, the AlphaPow definitely did its job and I was pleased with it.
-However, another side effect cropped up around the hour mark – my eyes started to feel quite uncomfortable.
+AlphaPow did its job and I was quite impressed to start with.
+However, a side effect cropped up around the hour mark – my eyes started to feel quite uncomfortable.

 They looked normal in the mirror, but they just felt a bit sore.
 And I struggled to focus on my computer for the next couple of hours.